DynaPix SLAM: A Pixel-Based Dynamic Visual SLAM Approach: Abstract

 \section{Abstract}

-In static environments, visual simultaneous localization and mapping (V-SLAM) methods achieve remarkable performance.
-However, moving objects severely affect core modules of such systems like state estimation and loop closure detection.
-To address this, dynamic SLAM approaches often use semantic information, geometric constraints, or optical flow to mask features associated with dynamic entities.
-These are limited by various factors such as a dependency on the quality of the underlying method, poor generalization to unknown or unexpected moving objects, and often produce noisy results, e.g.~by masking static but movable objects or making use of predefined thresholds.
-In this paper, to address these trade-offs, we introduce a novel visual SLAM system, DynaPix, based on per-pixel motion probability values.
-Our approach consists of a new semantic-free probabilistic pixel-wise motion estimation module and an improved pose optimization process.
-Our per-pixel motion probability estimation combines a novel static background differencing method on both images and optical flows from splatted frames.
-DynaPix fully integrates those motion probabilities into both map point selection and weighted bundle adjustment within the tracking and optimization modules of ORB-SLAM2.
-We evaluate DynaPix against ORB-SLAM2 and DynaSLAM on both GRADE and TUM-RGBD datasets, obtaining lower errors and longer trajectory tracking times.
-We will release both source code and data upon acceptance of this work.
+Visual Simultaneous Localization and Mapping (V-SLAM) methods achieve remarkable performance in static environments, but face challenges in dynamic scenes where moving objects severely affect their core modules.
+To avoid this, dynamic V-SLAM approaches often leverage semantic information, geometric constraints, or optical flow.
+However, these methods are limited by imprecise estimations and their reliance on the accuracy of deep-learning models.
+Moreover, predefined thresholds for static/dynamic classification, the a-priori selection of dynamic object classes, and the inability to recognize unknown or unexpected moving objects, often degrade their performance.
+To address these limitations, we introduce DynaPix, a novel semantic-free V-SLAM system based on per-pixel motion probability estimation and an improved pose optimization process.
+The per-pixel motion probability is estimated using a static background differencing method on image data and optical flows computed on splatted frames.
+With DynaPix, we fully integrate these probabilities into map point selection and apply them through weighted bundle adjustment within the tracking and optimization modules of ORB-SLAM2.
+We thoroughly evaluate our method using the GRADE and TUM RGB-D datasets, showing significantly lower trajectory errors and longer tracking times in both static and dynamic sequences.
+The source code, datasets, and results are available at \url{https://dynapix.is.tue.mpg.de/}.